 Data Access Layers which use the CDS models to support higher-level data access options.
 For example, from data models in CDS we generate corresponding sets of JPA classes.

-SAP Web IDE with advanced support and tools tailored for the new programming model such as CDS Editors, Code Assists, Outline Views, new Project Explorer, etc.
+SAP Business Application Studio and tools tailored for the new programming model such as CDS Editors, Code Assists, Outline Views, new Project Explorer, etc.

 Key Qualities & Benefits

 We already emphasised the key focus on application development tasks, golden path of best practices and the automation of time-consuming tasks.
 There are still two more qualities we want to highlight:

 While we provide easy to use interfaces to things like databases, we do not introduce abstractions.
 Means: You always have access to all native capabilities, for example, to leverage the power of SAP HANA.

 Even though we provide advanced support for and integration of the recommended set of technologies (→ see Golden Path above) we are not locked-in to them.
 In particular, you can add and use your preferred databases instead of SAP HANA, can build UIs without Fiori can use other tools in local setups instead of SAP Business Application Studio.